 - Professional memberships

 Some hiring organizations provide a template to use in creating a CV.
 If an organization requests a CV, you may ask if there is a specific format or template you should use.

 Whether you are writing a CV or a resume, it’s important to target the document to show you’re qualified and an excellent candidate for the position for which you’re applying.
 Make sure the information you provide is relevant and accurate.
 It’s also critical that your CV is mistake-free — no errors in grammar or spelling.

 Remember, your CV or resume is your chance to capture a potential employer’s interest so make sure you make a great impression.
-Call 800-342-9647 to have a career coach review your completed CV or for assistance if you have questions.
+Call Military OneSource at 800-342-9647 to have a SECO career coach review your completed CV or for assistance if you have questions.
 For additional guidance, use the Live Chat feature on the MySECO website.